Reviewing American Clean Resources Group (SMPR) and Its Rivals

 Risk & Volatility

-American Clean Resources Group has a beta of -0.25, suggesting that its share price is 125% less volatile than the S&P 500.
-Comparatively, American Clean Resources Group’s competitors have a beta of 1.25, suggesting that their average share price is 25% more volatile than the S&P 500.
+American Clean Resources Group has a beta of -0.25, meaning that its share price is 125% less volatile than the S&P 500.
+Comparatively, American Clean Resources Group’s peers have a beta of 1.25, meaning that their average share price is 25% more volatile than the S&P 500.

-54.8% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
-18.8% of American Clean Resources Group shares are held by company insiders.
-Comparatively, 9.5% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary

-American Clean Resources Group competitors beat American Clean Resources Group on 6 of the 10 factors compared.
+American Clean Resources Group peers beat American Clean Resources Group on 6 of the 10 factors compared.

 American Clean Resources Group Company Profile